aguther/presentations/Monitoring RTI Connext DDS with Prometheus/Monitoring RTI Connext DDS with Prometheus.md

 * ✅ Separation of monitoring, alerting from business logic
 * ⛔ Additional DDS traffic is generated for monitoring
+* ⛔ Prometheus does not support text, so information like QoS cannot be tracked
 * 🤔 Revisit of labels to be used (new set of labels create a new series)
 * 🤔 Usage of collector as side-car to have a more clear mapping to pods

+---

+# Outlook / Ideas

+* having RTI Monitoring Library with configurable / customizable adapters would be great

+This would allow to e.g. provide a direct Prometheus interface on-top of the library removing the need to publish additional data via DDS.
+Another plus would be the fact, that Prometheus would exactly track the mapping of data to pods.

 ---